 This way, you’ll manage to deliver the right message to the right person at the right time!
-If you don’t know where to start, sign up for a free Moosend account, hop into the visual workflow builder, and get started with marketing automation today!
+If you don’t know where to start, create a Moosend account, hop into the visual workflow builder, and get started with marketing automation today!

 6. Engage your Audience Every Step of the Way

 Be it the loss of interest or the discovery of a better solution, your leads can exit your sales funnel without prior notice.
 To build a pipeline that will perform, you need to keep your audience engaged.
 A consistent email schedule will help you deliver follow-up messages to keep the customer/brand relationship alive.

 Also, before you create your email plan, make sure to find out the best time to send your campaigns.
 Don’t forget, everything should be perfectly timed to get your message across without annoying your recipients!

 Apart from sending emails, you can also leverage your social media profiles to approach your audience in a more personal way.
 Create beautiful posts, reply to their comments, and solve their problems through direct messages.
 As a result, you’ll maximize your efforts and offer your potential customers a better experience with your brand!

 Using the Principles Of Influence For Better Sales